 There are many cases where it will linger under the toenail.
 This makes it important for people to understand more about toenail fungus and how it could affect them.

-An Overview of Toenail Fungus
+An Overview of Fungus on Toenails

 Toenail fungus is an infection of the toenails that can occur due to certain fungi.
 Yeast and mold causes toenail fungus.
 Toenail fungus typically starts as a white or yellow spot on the toenail.